sonntagsgesicht/businessdate/HOWTO.rst

    >>> l[1::-1]
    [BusinessDate(20151226), BusinessDate(20151225)]

 But slicing with inputs to give `BusinessDate` works as well (as long third argument in slice is `None`).

+.. doctest:: bdlist

    >>> l['20151225']
    [BusinessDate(20151225)]